spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-replace-key-value-storage-with-database.md

     /**
      * Specification:
-     * - If true, then the alias_keys column is added to all the storage tables, for which mappings are defined.
+     * - If true, then the alias_keys column is added to all the storage tables for which mappings are defined.
-     * - The new column is populated with JSON object, containing mapping keys and their respective mapping data for each resource.
+     * - The new column is populated with a JSON object containing mapping keys and their respective mapping data for each resource.
      *
      * @api
      *